name

 Siesta Key's beaches span the full island with distinct characters at each access point.
 Siesta Key Beach (north) is the famous white-sand main beach with the Pavilion and full amenities.
 Crescent Beach (mid-island) is popular for swimming and calmer conditions.
 Turtle Beach (south) is a sea turtle nesting site with a more secluded character.

-• Point of Rocks: Just south of Crescent Beach — the only geological rock formation on Florida's west coast, making it the premier snorkeling spot on the Gulf.
+• Point of Rocks -- Just south of Crescent Beach, the only geological rock formation on Florida's west coast and the premier snorkeling spot on the Gulf.

-• Jim Neville Marine Preserve: A maze of mangrove tunnels accessible by kayak from the bay side.
-Manatees and osprey are regular sightings in a quiet escape from the main beaches.
+• Jim Neville Marine Preserve -- A maze of mangrove tunnels accessible by kayak from the bay side.
+Manatees and osprey are regular sightings.

-• Sunday Drum Circle: Every Sunday at sunset on Siesta Key Beach, a free community gathering of drummers, dancers, and locals celebrating the end of the week.
-One of the most authentic local traditions on any Florida island.
+• Sunday Drum Circle -- Every Sunday at sunset on Siesta Key Beach, a free community gathering of drummers, dancers, and locals celebrating the end of the week.

 No schools are located directly on the island.
 Siesta Key is served by some of Sarasota County's highest-rated public schools, just across the bridge: